Is it better to be a university dropout or to not have gone to college at all?

 “If students are hesitating about university study because they are worried about getting through the course, these results indicate that they should give it a try,” Dr Schnepf said.

-Dr Schnepf added that penalising institutions for having high non-completion rates – as is proposed in the UK’s teaching excellence framework – might also be unwise because it interprets dropping out as “personal failure and time-wasting”, whereas the reality is more complex.
+Dr Schnepf added that penalising institutions for having high non-completion rates – as is proposed in the UK’s teaching excellence framework (TEF) – might also be unwise because it interprets dropping out as “personal failure and time-wasting”, whereas the reality is more complex.